TylerBackman/BicBin/README.md

 # BicBin
 Biclustering Sparse Binary Data by Tyler Backman

-This package is based on the BicBin algorithm published by Miranda van Uitert, Wouter Meuleman, and Lodewyk Wessels.
+This R package is based on the BicBin algorithm published by Miranda van Uitert, Wouter Meuleman, and Lodewyk Wessels.

 If you use this software please cite the following paper: